Volunteer at MURC

 Multidisciplinary Undergraduate Research Conference (MURC) volunteers are important to the success of the conference.
 Volunteers are given the opportunity to network with other student leaders and researchers on campus and learn about the research being conducted by their peers.

-Volunteers will be supported by the MURC Planning Committee and the UBC Centre for Community Engaged Learning staff.
-If you are interested in applying, read the volunteer position description (pdf).
+Volunteers will be supported by the MURC Planning Committee and the staff at UBC Centre for Community Engaged Learning.

 Qualifications